My Main Page with Links to My Other

 line, or having the right whatever.
 Imagine if the government designed policies

 Get your tax cut.
-Be one of the first 12,000 in line or forget about it.
+Be one of the first 12,000 in line or forget it.

 According to the editors of The New Republic, only 15 percent those

-eligible for Child Care and Development Fund block grants get the grants and
+eligible for Child Care and Development Fund block grants get grants.

-waiting lists are in the thousands.
+Waiting lists are thousands long.
 George W. Bush plans on cutting the program

 by $200 million.